Programmer in Berlin: Culture

 The second-class Sparpreis (“savings price”) ticket is exactly like the Flexpreis ticket except you have to pick a specific train to ride on.
 This changes the ticket from a public-transit style ticket (“take any train going that direction”) to something more like flying: you have a specific train to catch and can’t substitute it with another one.
 The upside is that Sparpreis tickets are usually much cheaper, depending on how busy the train is and how far out in advance you buy it.
 A funny consequence of this pricing model is that the Sparpreis starts cheap and rises to eventually match the cost of the_Flexpreis_ ticket – at which point you can just buy a Flexpreis ticket, since that lets you ride on any train that day anyway.

 Like Flexpreis tickets, second-class Sparpreis tickets also do not come with a seat reservation.
 Unlike Flexpreis tickets, most people buying Sparpreis tickets are buying for some kind of long-distance vacation or business trip.
 For some routes and times of day it’s not worth reserving a seat since it will almost certainly be empty, but if you’re wrong you’ll be standing in the aisle for 5 hours straight.
 Another annoyance is that the seat you pick may be reserved for part of your journey, meaning you’ll have to shuffle around and find another one.
-Finally, there are the “ggf. freigeben” seats.
-Ggf. freigeben (German for “lol, you thought this would be easy?”) means that the seat may or may not be reserved, and they don’t know due to technical reasons.
+Finally, there are the “ggf. freigegeben” seats.
+Ggf. freigegeben (German for “lol, you thought this would be easy?”) means that the seat may or may not be reserved, and they don’t know due to technical reasons.
 If you sit there, you’ll have to wait the entire ride to see if someone actually did reserve it or not.

 After getting burned a few times, I’ve just committed to paying the extra few Euro to always get a reserved seat.
 If you plan to save the cash, just be prepared to stand in the aisle/vestibule or shift seats a lot.